 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, H&M Group reported total carbon emissions of approximately 8,532,000,000 kg CO2e, with emissions distributed across various scopes: 16,354,000 kg CO2e (Scope 1), 38,451,000 kg CO2e (Scope 2), and 8,532,000,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040, using FY2019 as the baseline year.
-H&M Group has established near-term targets to reduce absolute Scope 1 and 2 emissions by 56% by FY2030, alongside a commitment to source 100% renewable electricity by the same year.
-Additionally, the company aims to achieve a 56% reduction in absolute Scope 3 emissions by FY2030.
+In 2023, H&M Group reported total carbon emissions of approximately 8,532,000,000 kg CO2e, with emissions distributed across various scopes: 16,354,000 kg CO2e from Scope 1, 38,451,000 kg CO2e from Scope 2, and 8,532,000,000 kg CO2e from Scope 3.
+This reflects a commitment to transparency in their carbon footprint, particularly in Scope 3, which encompasses the majority of their emissions.
+H&M has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040, using FY2019 as the baseline year.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 56% by FY2030 and to increase its sourcing of renewable electricity from 90.6% in FY2019 to 100% by FY2030.
+Additionally, H&M plans to reduce absolute Scope 3 emissions by 56% by FY2030.
 Long-term goals include a 90% reduction in Scope 1 and 2 emissions and a similar reduction in Scope 3 emissions by FY2040.
-These targets align with the Science Based Targets initiative (SBTi) and reflect H&M's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
-The company is actively working towards these goals to mitigate its environmental impact and contribute to global climate efforts.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect H&M's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents